 What you should DO

-- Send reminders to reviewers who have agreed to evaluate the article until you get at least two good quality reviews (see the PCI reviewer guide).
+Send reminders to reviewers who have agreed to evaluate the article until you get at least two good quality reviews (https://peercommunityin.org/2020/10/22/pci-reviewer-guide/).

-- Pay attention to typographical and other errors.
+Pay attention to typographical and other errors.
 A recommended article must be as close to perfect as possible in terms of its form because it is a completed final article.
-If the language is poor, mention it to the authors and suggest that they check for typos and/or bring their article to a full professional proficiency in English.
+If the language is poor, mention it to the authors and suggest that they check for typos and/or have it proofread by a native English speaker.

 Check that data, scripts, simulation code, software parameters, etc. are available to the reader (e.g. repository link/DOI or appendix ).